-a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
+i.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.

 The Clerk of Court does not initiate and/or approve purchase orders/purchase requisitions for the General fund.
+This is considered an exception.
 Purchase orders/purchase requisitions are not utilized for Fiduciary funds as disbursements are initiated and approved through legal documentation (i.e. judgements).
+This is not considered an exception.

-b) At least two employees are involved in processing and approving payments to vendors.
+ii.
+At least two employees are involved in processing and approving payments to vendors.

-c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.
+iii.
+The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.

-Personnel responsible for processing payment are not prohibited from adding/modifying vendor files and no other personnel periodically review changes to vendor files.
+Personnel responsible for processing payments is not properly prohibited from adding/modifying vendor files, and no other personnel periodically review changes to vendor files.
+This is considered an exception.

-d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+iv.
+Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.